Unified Patent Court: Court of First Instance

-The Court of First Instance has a central division with its seat in Paris, and a thematic section in Munich (mechanical engineering cases).
+The Court of First Instance has a central division with its seat in Paris, and thematic sections in Munich (mechanical engineering cases) and Milan.
 The distribution of cases within the central division is set out in Annex II of the UPCA, which forms an integral part of the Agreement.
-While formally scheduled to hold a thematic section focusing on chemistry cases, including pharmaceuticals, London is not expected to host a section following Brexit.
-It is not yet clear if another city will replace London or if the workload will be shared between Paris and Munich.
+While formally scheduled to hold a thematic section focusing on chemistry cases, including pharmaceuticals, London does not host a section following Brexit with the other branches of the central division temporarily taking over those cases.
+A change to the UPC Agreement entered into force on 1 July 2024 to accommodate the replacement of London with Milan as thematic section, while moving part of the expected case load to Munich and Paris.

 Next to the central division, contracting states are free to set up local or regional divisions up to a maximum number depending on case load.
 The characteristics of the divisions and their territorial jurisdiction is shown below: